luihum/pcjs/machines/pcx86/ibm/5170/vga/cdrom/index.md

 as its "primary" interface was disabled (to avoid conflicting with the PC AT's existing ATA controller) and the ATAPI drive was connected to controller's "secondary" interface.

-And in fact, that is exactly how the machine below is configured.
-It's also available with the [PCjs Debugger](debugger/).
+~~And in fact, that is exactly how the machine below is configured.
+It's also available with the [PCjs Debugger](debugger/).~~ jk, this is actually a op pc
 {% include machine.html id="ibm-5170-vga" %}

 {% include gallery/documents.html width="200" height="280" %}